emmaade-tx/Cigo-order/README.md

 The deployed url can be found [here](https://cygo-stage.herokuapp.com/order/index):

 ### Database

-Note that the database used at this point is the database I have set up for testing purpose to help facilitate faster set up, however, if you want to setup your database
+Note that the database used at this point is the database I have set up for testing purpose to help facilitate faster set up.
+However, if you want to setup your database

-Edit the file `config/db.php` with real data, for example:
+Edit the file `config/db.php`  for example: